 - clear fire instructions should be displayed in all buildings; escape routes should be clearly signposted and free from obstruction;

-- fire doors should be clearly marked, kept closed, only opened in the event of a fire and be kept clear on both sides at all times;
+- fire doors should be clearly marked, not held or wedged open and be kept clear on both sides at all times;

 - fire-fighting equipment, alarms and smoke detectors must be checked regularly by a trained person;

 - adequate arrangements must be made for storing and disposing of flammable/combustible materials;

 - electrical equipment should be serviced regularly to prevent fires;